Battle of Dhu al-Qassah: Consequences

 He is a bearer of good news, a protector, not someone exhausted by urgency.

 After hearing the good news, they declared:

 Long live the good news you bring!

-This victory of Abu Bakr As-Siddiq and his newly established caliphate holds significant symbolic importance on multiple levels: It was his first battle as caliph, which was also victorious; it marked the beginning of the Wars of Apostasy, solidified his position as caliph, and reinforced his legitimacy among the Muslims within the Rashidun Caliphate to continue the Wars of Apostasy.
+This victory of Abu Bakr and his newly established caliphate holds significant symbolic importance on multiple levels: It was his first battle as caliph, which was also victorious; it marked the beginning of the Wars of Apostasy, solidified his position as caliph, and reinforced his legitimacy among the Muslims within the Rashidun Caliphate to continue the Wars of Apostasy.